SamuelAtaides/SamuelAtaides/README.md

 ##  About 🙋🏻‍♂️

-I'm a 18-year-old boy, recently approved in college.
+I'm a 18-year-old boy, industrial automation technician, recently approved in college.
 I like to work with Python, C#, AI, JS and trying to learn as max as I can.

 - 👾 Skills:
   - Python